 The prevalence of cigarette smoking among American adults is at an all-time low.
 Many media outlets decided to downplay or ignore this milestone public health achievement and instead scare people about vaping.

 Smokers, like the rest of us, believe that a small reward today is worth a bigger penalty in the future.
 Smokers also believe that this future is further away than non-smokers.
-In sum, "I would gladly pay you Tuesday for a hamburger today."
+Or put another way, "I would gladly pay you Tuesday for a hamburger today."

 Not all vices are equally bad.
 In a perfect world, our kids never do anything stupid or rebellious.
 But we don't live in that kind of world, do we?
 The principle of harm reduction acknowledges that reality, which means that teen vapers are preferable to teen smokers.

 Why do smokers find such solace in cigarettes?
 It may be the nicotine, and as a study explains those who have a hard time controlling their emotions may turn to smoking as a way to self-medicate.
 New CDC data completely supports that assertion.

 Partisanship is a terrible development for our culture.
 But it's even worse for areas such as public health, because people die when we implement bad, partisan ideas.